GusSand/hpc/README.md

 /scratch/NYUNetID
 ```

-`/home` and `/scratch` are separate filesystems in separate places, but you should use `/scratch` to store your files.
+`/home` and `/scratch` are separate filesystems in separate places.
+Depending on how often you use your files you might want to choose the appropiate file system.
+I use /home for the files I won't touch often.

 ## Loading Modules